-Fires involving motorhomes are rare, but when they do occur the risk to the people inside is very high, and the damage to the motorhome itself is often very severe, leading to an insurance write off.
-This is one of the reasons it’s important you choose specialist motorhome cover when looking to insure your motorhome.
+Fires involving motorhomes are rare, but when they do happen the risk to the people inside is very high, and the damage to the motorhome itself is often very severe, leading to an insurance write off.
+This is one of the reasons it’s important to choose specialist motorhome cover when looking to insure your leisure vehicle.

-As well as having insurance in place it is important that motorhome owners take a few sensible precautions to reduce the risk of a fire occurring, and to be in a position to remain safe and minimise damage should a small fire breakout.
+As well as having campervan or motorhome insurance in place, it’s important that owners take a few sensible precautions to reduce the risk of a fire and minimise damage should a small fire break out.

-You should also test your smoke alarms’ batteries regularly by pressing the test button and listening for the beep, and store spare batteries in the motorhome at all times in case the current ones are running low and need to be replaced.
+You should also test your smoke alarms’ batteries regularly by pressing the test button and listening for the beep, and store spare batteries in the motorhome in case the current ones need to be replaced.

 Gas and electric appliances

 Gas and electrical appliances should be checked annually to make sure they’re in full working order and not liable to malfunction.
 Often a basic safety check of gas appliances will be done as part of a habitation service, but a full service of your gas appliances by a Gas Safe Registered Engineer will be extra.

 Also don’t forget that it isn’t just the cooking and heating appliances that can cause a fire, but also appliances such as the motorhome’s fridge freezer if not working properly.
 One of the worst claims for fire damage which we handled was caused by a fridge freezer’s exterior elements overheating and setting fire to the side of the motorhome.
 Luckily nobody was hurt but the damage to the motorhome itself was substantial.

 Ultimately it’s always worth checking with your service centre exactly what work is being carried out and what will be checked so that a key appliance doesn’t get overlooked.
 The NCC’s Approved Workshop scheme has a checklist of what you can expect to be checked as part of an annual motorhome habitation service.